Flamingo Las Vegas Restaurants: 6 Best Places to Eat

 Carlos ‘n Charlie’s

-Carlos ‘n Charlie’s has stunning views over the Flamingo Las Vegas gardens and lots of personalities.
-Enjoy the bright and kitschy interior design while dining on delicious Mexican cuisine and tasty cocktails.
+Carlos ‘n Charlie’s has stunning views over the Flamingo Las Vegas gardens, but that’s not all there is to look at when dining here.
+Enjoy the bright and kitschy interior design of the Mexican eatery as you gobble down delicious Mexican cuisine and tasty cocktails.

 Carlos ‘n Charlie’s is the perfect spot for a wild night out with friends.
-With a fantastic drinks menu and the bartenders putting on a flair show, this is a great spot to dine on good food and enjoy cocktails like margaritas and daiquiris.
-Some people have described this spot as being like spring break all year round.
+With a fantastic drinks menu, this is a great spot enjoy cocktails like margaritas and daiquiris and party the night away with your buddies.
+Some people have described this spot as being like spring break all year round!

 • Price Range: $$